sporniket/spasm/README.md

 **spasm -- SPorniket's tools for ASseMbly** is a collection of generic tools for assembly language, that should work for any Instruction Set Architecture (ISA).

+### What's new in v1.1.0

+Extract into a reusable library the parsing of a line of code to locate the 4 fields that may be found inside. _See [the programming guide of that library](./README-StatementLineParser.md)_.

 ### What's new in v1.0.0

 **spasm_pp**